n1kFord/your-car/README.md

 ### About:

-This is an educational project, it's a car renting and selling website.
+This is an educational project, it's a landing of car renting and selling website.

 The project has a working `Docker` and is launched via `docker-compose`